fpc/FPCBuild/install/doc/readme.txt

     works on 6.x too.
 Older versions might need specific adaptations.
 Mac OS X:
  - Mac OS X 10.4 and higher
-Mac OS (classic)
- - Mac OS 9.2 has been tested, should probably also work from 7.5.3 and up.

 ****************************************************************************